MPC88/MC_SVWeModAnyShipDotCom/README.md

 ArrayOfSSBonus
 One or more <SSBonus> sub-entries (from the list below) should be added.
 Different example values are shown for SB_FleetShipBonuses bonus and SB_ShipManufacturerBonus.
 Iziko.shipmod has further examples.

-VariableStatType
+VariableStatType values
-CollectorRange, CollectorSpeed, BlueprintChance, LootSoundWarning, LootDetectStrong, CantBuyEquipmentOrShip, BasicBlueprints, RepairOnScavenge
+0 - CollectorRange, 1 - CollectorSpeed, 2 - BlueprintChance, 3 - LootSoundWarning, 4 - LootDetectStrong, 5 - CantBuyEquipmentOrShip, 6 - BasicBlueprints, 7 - RepairOnScavenge

 ### Bonuses